ReadOnce Transformers: Reusable Representations of Text for Transformers: Downstream Task Experiments

-The \CtxtEnc is trained using a window size of 8 and stride length of 8 which results in representations that are $1/8^{th}$ of the input length.
-Since our \RepText can handle a variable number of representation vectors, we can change this \emph{compression ratio}, on-the-fly, without having to re-train our models.
-Specifically, we can use a stride-length of $K$ to generate representations that are $1/K^{th}$ of the input length, and then feed them to a downstream model.
-By reducing the value of $K$, we can reduce the compression ratio and improve the model accuracy, at the cost of increased runtime.
+Since our \RepTextNoc can handle a variable number of representation vectors, we can change this \emph{compression ratio}, on-the-fly, without having to change the model architecture.
+Specifically, we can use a stride-length of $K$ in our \CtxtEncNoc to generate representations that are $1/K^{th}$ of the input length, and then feed them to a downstream model.
+By reducing $K$, we can reduce the compression ratio and improve the model accuracy, at the cost of increased runtime.

-Interestingly, we discovered that we don't even need to train \CtxtEnc for each value of $K$.
-We can achieve a performance comparable to encoders trained individually for each value of $K$, by using the \CtxtEnc trained on $K=8$ and only varying the value of $K$ during the fine-tuning step.
+Interestingly, we discovered that we don't even need to re-train \CtxtEncNoc for each value of $K$.
+We can achieve a performance comparable to encoders trained individually for each value of $K$, by using the \CtxtEncNoc trained on $K=8$ and only varying $K$ during the fine-tuning step.